exercism/ruby/exercises/concept/amusement-park-improvements/.docs/instructions.md

 ## 2. Check if an attendee fits a ride

 Implement the `Attendee#fits_ride?` method to see if an attendee fits a ride based on their height.
+The ride's required minimum height is provided as an argument.
+An attendee must have height greater than or equal to ride's required minimum height.

 ```ruby
 Attendee.new(140).fits_ride?(100)